-The account admin can set restrictions on the video content by going to Settings > General and switching on the Restrict All Share Links toggle, located at the bottom of the tab.
+The account admin can set restrictions on the video content by going to Settings > General and switching on the Restrict All Share Links toggle.
 This will enable anyone who has the video link to access the video.

 Who can create and launch tests within a workspace?